Skip to content

 • You suspect the executor is abusing their authority.

-Valid creditor claims must always be satisfied before any distributions can be made to beneficiaries.
+Remember, valid creditor claims must always be satisfied before distributions are made to beneficiaries.

-While estate accountings can shed light on everything from fiduciary misconduct to assets having been stolen from the decedent when they’d been alive, there are only two main types of disputes that can arise surrounding accountings themselves.
+While estate accountings can expose everything from fiduciary misconduct to theft of a decedent’s assets before their death, there are two primary types of disputes that arise surrounding accountings themselves.

 What if an Executor Refuses to Provide Accounting?